fstephany/yogurt/README.md

 # Yogurt, a Pharo toolchain installer

-## Development

-Yogurt uses a README-driven development.
-We write the documentation first and then implement the internal.

 **IN DEVELOPMENT**, I'm learning Rust through this project.
 This is still an early stage :p